Fred's ImageMagick Scripts

 -p ...
 Apply a pseudocoloring to the normalized cross correlation surface image where red corresponds to the highest values and purple to the lowest values.
 Default is no pseudocoloring.

 -c color ...
-COLOR is the color to use to draw the outline of the best matching subsection in the larger image when mode=1.
+COLOR is the color to use to draw the outline of the best matching subsection in the larger image when mode=draw.
 Any valid IM color specification may be used.
 The default=black.

 REQUIREMENTS: IM version 6.5.4-7 or higher, but compiled with HDRI enabled in any quantum level of Q8, Q16 or Q32.
 Also requires the FFTW delegate library.